rmin/mt-assignment/README.md

 ```

 ## The Application
 Under `apps/myapp` folder, a `Dockerfile` can be found, which uses `python:3.13` base Docker image.
-Required Python packages are freezed to a specific version in the `requirements.txt` file.
+Required Python packages are frozen to a specific version in the `requirements.txt` file.

 The image was built and pushed into the public `Dockerhub` registry under `rmin/mt-myapp` image name and `1.0.0` tag.